satrapu/jee-deploy-to-cloud/README.md

 ```bash
 git push openshift master
 ```

+Wiki
+--
-Please consult the [wiki](https://github.com/satrapu/jee-deploy-to-cloud/wiki) for more information.
+Please consult the [wiki](https://github.com/satrapu/jee-deploy-to-cloud/wiki) for more information regarding the steps one would need to follow in order to successfully deploy a JEE application to specific cloud providers.

 Live Application
 --